FAD Magazine

 9. Which artists would you most like to rip off, sorry, I mean appropriate as a critique of originality and authorship?

-I am currently occupied with redirecting and retraining myself with who and what I give attention to.
-Commenting within my work on artistic positions that I disagree with potentially leads to affirmation rather then critique.
-I think as a cultural producer one´s personal space of attention has become a core capital, that we need to utilize consciously.
-I cannot say I have completely succeeded with this but I am working on it.
+I am currently occupied with redirecting and retraining myself with whom and what I give attention to.
+Commenting within my work on artistic positions that I disagree with potentially leads to affirmation rather than critique.
+I think as a cultural producer, one´s personal space of attention has become a core capital that we need to utilize consciously.
+I cannot say I have completely succeeded with this, but I am working on it.

 10. Do you care what your art costs?
 State your reasons!

-The trigger for this interview is that I just received an independent and self-organized art prize for “unestablished” artists in Berlin, that summarizes the topic quite well.
-In Berlin the discussions currently, as well as historically, focus on emancipating or at least diversifying the means of cultural production from the neo-feudal horrors of exclusivistic luxury economy.
+The trigger for this interview is that I just received an independent and self-organized art prize for “unestablished” artists in Berlin, that summarises the topic quite well.
+In Berlin, the discussions currently, as well as historically, focus on emancipating or at least diversifying the means of cultural production from the neo-feudal horrors of exclusivistic luxury economy.

 11. What’s next for you?